leotam/leotam.github.io/_posts/2020-08-07-Weakly Supervised Methods and Medical Imaging.markdown

 Previous methods have focused on just the weakly supervised problem, but that has been called into question by the latest CVPR 2020 article <https://arxiv.org/abs/2001.07437>.
 There simply isn't enough information.

 ![wsol]({{ site.url }}/assets/teaser.png)
 *Choe, J. et. al. calling shennanigans on 5 methods using Class Activation Mapping (CAM).
-The five methods include data augmentation dropout, adversarial learning, pseudo-labeling, attention dropout, cutmix data data augmentation.*
+The five methods include data augmentation dropout, adversarial learning, pseudo-labeling, attention dropout, cutmix data augmentation.*

 The excellent folks at MIT and Beth Israel have put together an amazing resource of chest xrays and clinical reports <https://physionet.org/content/mimic-cxr-jpg/2.0.0/>.
 We leveraged that to add referring expressions, both expertly annotated by our radiologist and automatically parsed using Stanford coreNLP parser.